MHO's Growing Smiles Club

 Most children lose all of their baby teeth by age 13, and by the end of their teen years, the jaw bones will harden and stop growing.
 Seeing an orthodontist early and receiving early orthodontic treatment as a child can help prevent complications during Phase II orthodontics, decreasing the chance of extractions or surgery in the future.

 If your child is between the ages of seven and nine and shows signs of needing orthodontic care, or if you have been directed by your dentist to visit the orthodontist, feel free to reach out to our orthodontic office in Longview (a short drive from Marshall, Kilgore, Gilmer, and Mount Pleasant) and schedule a Free Consultation.
 When you come in for your visit we will take a set of photos and diagnostic x-rays.
 Then Dr. Mack or Dr. Hansen will perform an oral exam, discuss with you their findings and if any treatment is indicated.
-If no treatment is needed, then they enter into our observation program (and score a comfy MHO T-shirt).
+If no treatment is needed, then they enter into MHO's Growing Smiles Club (and get some cool MHO gear)!

 If you have any further questions about braces, invisalign, early orthodontic treatment or would like to set up a FREE Smile Consult for you or your child, please give our Longview Orthodontist Office a call at 903-212-7737 or click HERE.